THE SOCIAL PSYCHOLOGY OF GENDER - 2023/4

 |Assessment type||Unit of assessment||Weighting|

-Presentations can be alternatively assessed by means of a video of the presentation uploaded on SurreyLearn.
+Presentations can be alternatively assessed individually by means of a video of the presentation uploaded on SurreyLearn.

 Students will work in small groups to prepare and present an empirical research paper (one a given theme).
 Successful completion of this assessment will demonstrate students’ ability to describe, analyse, and critically evaluate key topics in the social psychology of gender (LO 1 and 2) and to communicate complex concepts and research findings in a concise and clear way (LO 4).
-Students should create a 10-15 minute powerpoint presentation describing the research paper (theoretical background, hypotheses, methods, results), critically evaluate the work, and provide a detailed plan for how to address this crtique/extended the work in future research.
+Students should create a 10-15 minute presentation (using a digital tool of your choice, e.g., PowerPoint, Prezi, Canva, Powtoon) describing the research paper (theoretical background, hypotheses, methods, results), critically evaluate the work, and provide a detailed plan for how to address this crtique/extend the work in future research.